 First, give each student a copy of the question sheet and emphasise that they should not write on the worksheet until the activity has started.

 Now, running through each row at a time, elicit from the students the question that they will need to ask in order to find someone whose name they can write in the name column.

+Brainstorm examples of follow up questions which they can ask to find out a little more for the extra information column.
 I usually leave a couple of blank rows at the bottom of the question sheet and ask the class to come up with their own ideas for the last two items.

-Feel free to join in the activity yourself, in fact, I find students are often a little bit reluctant to get up and join in, so starting off yourself can encourage them to follow your lead.
+Feel free to join in the activity yourself, in fact, I find students are often a little bit reluctant to get up and join in, so starting off yourself will encourage them to follow your lead.